Forte History, Family Crest & Coats of Arms

 The surname Forte was first found in Ferrara, a city and comune in Emilia-Romagna, northern Italy, capital city of the Province of Ferrara.
 History dates the city back to 753.
 Records are found in 1322, when the Fortiboni family moved from Ferrara to Cesena.

-Important Dates for the Forte family
+Early History of the Forte family

 This web page shows only a small excerpt of our Forte research.
 More information is included under the topic Early Forte History in all our PDF Extended History products and printed products wherever possible.